 The Met Office supports Cyclescheme.
 Staff can choose a bike and accessories up to the value of £1,000.

 We also have a Met Office Bicycle Users Group (MOBUG) group which organises social trips at weekends and night rides during summer months; the group promotes the health benefits and social aspects of cycling.

 We also have pool bikes at our headquarters that staff can borrow.
 The bikes come in different sizes, for ladies and gents.
 We even have an electric bike and a fold up bike.
 Using the pool bikes often help staff decide the type of bike they would like if they are thinking of purchase their own.

-However, as an organisation with the environment very much at its heart, we recognise the need to limit GHG-producing air travel.
+However, as an organisation with the environment very much at its heart, we recognise the need to limit air travel.
 Therefore, our staff must go through a rigorous justification process in order to determine whether air travel is essential.

 In order to curb the trend of increased air travel, alternative approaches such as video and telephone conferencing are also offered.